The Brecon Beacons National Park

 The Beacons Way is the Brecon Beacons National Park official trail.
 It passes east-west through the landmark Black Mountains, the Brecon Beacons and Black Mountain.
 The Brecon Beacons National Park is a protected environment with some of the most spectacular upland scenery in Britain.
 Beacons Way involves remote and rugged terrain, with some 8500ft of ascent and is designed for experienced walkers.
 As well as incorporating many of the major peaks, including Fan y Big, Pen y Fan, Fan Llia, Fan Hir, Fan Foel and Twyn Swnd, the Way passes glacial lakes, ancient standing stones, churches and fine mountain views.

 If waterfalls are of interest then ‘Waterfall Country’ is the place to go.
 Those that are found along the rivers Nedd, Mellte, Pyrddin and Hepste that run south through Fforest Fawr and join at Pontneddfachan are some of the best.
+You can also find many less well known ones to explore as well.

 If you are interested in history and Welsh culture then we have ancient standing stones, castles, churches and a cathedral, alongside monuments and museums to our industrial heritage.